Features are the main draw of Dairy, and they power a lot of the additional

 added code for you.

 run in the reverse order.
-This ensures that less important Feature
+This ensures that less important Features are always

 enclosed by the code of the more important ones.

-s that are instantiated during an OpMode, generally duringinit
+Dynamic: Features that are instantiated during an OpMode, generally during

 Dairy offers utilities that come in both forms.